Samiii777/TheRock/docs/rfcs/RFC0011-Windows-Packaging-Requirements.md

 - **MSI packages** as the primary OS-integrated installation unit
 - **Winget packages** as Windows package-manger-facing meta packages or installers that reference AMD-hosted MSI artifacts
 - **Python pip packages** for Python bindings, Python-first tooling, and environment-scoped developer workflows
-- **ZIP archives** for portable, offline, CI, ir power-user scenarios
+- **ZIP archives** for portable, offline, CI, or power-user scenarios

 MSI packages are the authoritative Windows installation unit.
 Winget, pip, and ZIP deliverables must complement MSI behavior rather than redefine the core packaging contract.